gratefulfrog/CharacterPixels/README.md

 [Character Pixels: The Friendly Rotating Iguana](https://youtu.be/krbMmw7lCLs) (shows how really cool this can be!)

 [Character Pixels: The BIG Film](https://youtu.be/enDxRxBbZ-4) (with 48px Characters)

-# Usage
-- To do some serious rendering, run CharacterPixelRender after setting up the parameters at the top of the file `CharacterPixelRender.pde`
-- To test character spacing, run NewBoxRenderer.
-- Enjoy!

-# Notes
-- Memoisation is used to improve efficiency in character bounding box lookup!
-Check it out if you don't know what it is ;-)